rspeer/wordfreq/README.md

 come from multiple sources:

 - **Wikipedia**, representing encyclopedic text
-- **Subtitles**, from OPUS OpenSubtitles 2016 and SUBTLEX
+- **Subtitles**, from OPUS OpenSubtitles 2018 and SUBTLEX
 - **News**, from NewsCrawl 2014 and GlobalVoices
 - **Books**, from Google Books Ngrams 2012
-- **Web** text, from the Leeds Internet Corpus and the MOKK Hungarian Webcorpus
+- **Web** text, from ParaCrawl, the Leeds Internet Corpus, and the MOKK Hungarian Webcorpus
 - **Twitter**, representing short-form social media
 - **Reddit**, representing potentially longer Internet comments
 - **Miscellaneous** word frequencies: in Chinese, we import a free wordlist that comes with the Jieba word segmenter, whose provenance we don't really know

 The following languages are supported, with reasonable tokenization and at least 3 different sources of word frequencies: